On the in vivo recognition of kidney stones using machine learning: Introduction

-In a continuation of this precursor work, the classification results were improved in \cite{torrell} by exploiting a deep learning technique.
+In a continuation of this precursor work, the classification results were improved in~\cite{torrell2018metric} by exploiting a deep learning technique.
 However, the choice of the neural network was dictated by the limited size of the dataset.
-Despite this drawback, the encouraging results (an average accuracy of 74\%, see Table \ref{pworks2}) showed the potential of convolutional neural network (CNN) based methods to tackle this problem.
+Despite this drawback, the encouraging results (an average accuracy of 74\%, see Table~\ref{pworks2}) showed the potential of convolutional neural network (CNN) based methods to tackle this problem.

-Another deep learning approach was also used in a recent study \cite{black2020} to perform an ex-vivo classification.
-High resolution images were acquired for sixty-three kidney stones of various bio-chemical compositions (see the five stone classes given in Table \ref{pworks2} for \cite{black2020}) provided by a laboratory performing morpho-constitutional analyses.
+Another deep learning approach was also used in a recent study~\cite{black2020deep} to perform an ex-vivo classification.
+High resolution images were acquired for sixty-three kidney stones of various bio-chemical compositions (see the five stone classes given in Table~\ref{pworks2} for~\cite{black2020deep}) provided by a laboratory performing morpho-constitutional analyses.
 At least one image was acquired for both the surface and the section of each kidney stone fragment, so that two or more images were available for all samples.
 As in other previous works, patches (including only kidney stone parts) were extracted from the images and fed to the machine learning algorithm.

 In this work, a deep CNN, namely ResNet-101 which was pre-trained with ImageNet to prevent overfitting was used for feature extraction and classification of each patch of the dataset.
 The obtained model was assessed using the leave-one-out cross validation method, with the primary monitored outcome being the model recall to account for the reduced size of their dataset.
-While the average precision over five classes is the best for this contribution, the classification metrics remain rather low for some classes, see the struvite (STR), cystine (CYS), and the brushite (BRU) classes in Table \ref{pworks2}.
+While the average precision over five classes is the best for this contribution, the classification metrics remain rather low for some classes, see the struvite (STR), cystine (CYS), and the brushite (BRU) classes in Table~\ref{pworks2}.

-A more recent effort aiming to improve the classification of kidney stones images using traditional features (color histograms and LBP features for texture descriptors) and shallow methods (a Random Forest classifier) was presented Martinez et al. \cite{martinez2020}.
-Their results showed that a well chosen color space can have a significant impact on the classification accuracy of 3 classes, attaining a 92\% weighted average accuracy for kidney stones using features from surface and sections patches, as shown in the fourth row of Tables \ref{pworks2}.
+A more recent effort aiming to improve the classification of kidney stones images using traditional features (color histograms and LBP features for texture descriptors) and shallow methods (a Random Forest classifier) was presented Martinez et al.~\cite{martinez2020towards}.
+Their results showed that a well chosen color space can have a significant impact on the classification accuracy of 3 classes, attaining a 92\% weighted average accuracy for kidney stones using features from surface and sections patches, as shown in the fourth row of Table~\ref{pworks2}.